 Similarities

-• Each of these systems relies on DNS entries for authentication
+• Rely on DNS entries for validation

 Differences